 During this placement you will have the opportunity and be encouraged to:

 To give you an excellent understanding of the schools in Leeds and the surrounding areas you will visit a range of contrasting schools, which include the Shanidar TSA, Post 16 settings, Primary Schools and schools with special status.

-Finally, in the last two weeks of the training year, you will have the opportunity to undertake an enrichment and enhancement placement or experiences.
-What this looks like is entirely different for each trainee as this is a time to pursue an interest, an additional subject, organising out of school learning and many more options!
+In your last two weeks of the training year, you will have an invaluable opportunity to undertake an enhancement experience, which will allow you to focus on a specific area.
+This is personalised for each trainee and is an excellent time to pursue additional subject knowledge, organising out of school learning and much more!

 The practical nature of the course fully prepared me to teach.
 I was confident in starting my NQT year as a proficient teacher thanks to the skills I developed on Leeds SCITT.
 I am now a lead practitioner helping to manage whole school teaching and learning initiatives and I often reflect on aspects of my training that enables me to progress in my career.